Older people in Australia: Social Health Atlas

 Hospital admissions

-- The leading principal diagnosis for hospital admissions for the 65+ years population was cancer, followed by circulatory system diseases and digestive system diseases.
+- The leading principal diagnoses for hospital admissions for the 65+ year population were circulatory system diseases, injury, poisoning and other external causes, cancer and digestive system diseases.

 - Fibre optic colonoscopy excision and fibre optic colonoscopy were the two main procedures for admissions at these ages.

-View Older people in Australia: Social Health Atlas of Australia
+View the Social Health Atlas of Older people in Australia

 The Single Map presents all indicators for all areas allowing users to explore and understand patterns and trends for a range of datasets.